 How we’re going to instill accountability and transparency in city government rather than pay lip service to residents’ concerns.

 As a long-time advocate for neighborhoods, a lawyer, small business owner, and former School Board member, I can be the change agent we need at City Hall who will help ensure that local government works for us rather than the other way around.

 With your support we can achieve the kind of progressive reforms that will focus on the needs of neighborhoods and small businesses rather than corporate interests; align our city resources to ensure better educational outcomes for every student; and realize the potential in our cultural communities so that St. Paul becomes a truly great city that works for all of us.
-Thank you!

 People before Politics.
 It’s much more than a slogan for me.